Jihyo

 Park Ji-hyo (born Park Ji-soo, February 1, 1997), known mononymously as Jihyo, is a South Korean singer.
 She is the leader and vocalist of the South Korean girl group Twice, formed by JYP Entertainment in 2015.

 Jihyo released her debut extended play (EP) Zone and its lead single "Killin' Me Good" in August 2023.
 The EP debuted at number one on the Circle Album Chart in South Korea, selling 584,225 copies in its first week.
 It also debuted at number 14 on the Billboard 200 in the United States.

 Early life and education

 Jihyo was born on February 1, 1997, in Guri, Gyeonggi Province, South Korea, as Park Ji-soo.
-Her younger sister, Park Ji-young, better known by her stage name Lee Ha-eum, is an actress and model.
+She has two younger sisters: Park Ji-young, better known by her stage name Lee Ha-eum, is an actress and model, and Park Seo-yeon, is a member of the girl group Tuide.
 She graduated from Chungdam High School.

 Career

 2005–2015: Pre-debut activities

 SM Entertainment scouted Jihyo after she placed second in a child star contest on Junior Naver.
 After a year of training at SM Entertainment, the employee who scouted her transferred to JYP Entertainment, and Jihyo followed suit.
 She joined JYP Entertainment in 2005 at the age of eight and trained for ten years, during which she became the face of Innisfree's teen line with boy band Boyfriend, and trained with K-pop acts such as Wonder Girls' Sunmi and Hyerim, Bae Suzy, Jo Kwon, and Nichkhun.

 In 2014, Jihyo was set to debut in a six-member girl group called 6Mix with now-Twice members Nayeon, Jeongyeon and Sana, but the project was cancelled when two members left JYP Entertainment.
 The following year, she joined the reality television show Sixteen, a competition to select the founding members of Twice.
 She legally changed her name to Park Ji-hyo before the competition.
 As one of nine successful participants, she went on to join the newly formed girl group Twice, and was voted by her bandmates as leader in an anonymous vote.